 - College Potential Evaluation: We chart, film and evaluate athletes for college referrals.
 Athletes who are going into their junior and senior seasons of high school will complete our standardized testing workout.
-Statistics and observations from the evaluation are sent to colleges and used for college referrals.
-If an athlete underperforms (subjective to his skill level), for his benefit, we discard the statistics.
+Statistics and observations from the evaluation are used for college referrals.

 - We teach execution of game kicks – directional kickoffs, onside kicks, coffin corner punts, hurried punts, kicking field goals in bad weather, etc.

 - Parents are welcome to stay and observe instruction and evaluation.

 - At the Chicago Illinois Kicking Camp, our top priority is to teach kickers and punters how to train and improve while kicking on their own.
 There are no kicking coaches on middle school, high school, or college football teams.
 When your high school coach gives you couple footballs and tells you to “go practice”, you need to know… How to kick?
 How much to kick?
 How often to kick?
 What to tell your snapper and holder?
 How to make adjustments for different conditions?
 Etc.

 8:50 AM Camp Check in for Kickers and Kickers/Punters